 Simple iPhone App Targets Alzheimer's Risk

-4.5 Million Brits are at risk of developing Alzheimer's.
+21 Million Americans are at risk of developing Alzheimer's.
 The GammaBoost® app aims to slash that number.

 recreates this potentially preventive effect for the user by flashing the iPhone's "flash" LED at the gamma rate of 40 flashes per second.

-For the 30.2 million Brits over the age of 45, the risk of developing Alzheimer's in their lifetime is 20% for women and 10% for men3.
+For the 112 million Americans over the age of 45, the risk of developing Alzheimer's in their lifetime is 20% for women and 10% for men(3).
 Daily use of the app may dramatically lower that risk.

 The user interface is kept simple and intuitive: Touching START flashes the smartphone LED at the gamma rate of 40 flashes per second.
 After one hour, it turns off automatically and plays a notification sound.
 Daily one-hour use is suggested.
 With no need to look directly at the LED, the user is free to perform other tasks, such as reading or working while they keep the flash in their peripheral vision.